-- ♦ Program development along with reviewing/strengthening current strategies - ♦ Fundraising, grant writing, an increase in state allocation to poor rural counties. - ♦ Local board development and training and finance training - Creating a renewal plan report that clearly defines partnership goals easily understood by State Board - 2.
+- Program development along with reviewing/strengthening current strategies - Fundraising, grant writing, an increase in state allocation to poor rural counties. - Local board development and training and finance training - Creating a renewal plan report that clearly defines partnership goals easily understood by State Board - 2.
 Do you receive timely information from staff at the state office?
 In what ways can we be more responsive to your needs?

-The state office is not The state office is The state office is The state office is very responsive to my marginally responsive responsive to my responsive to my needs. to my needs. needs. needs.
-4% (1) 20% (5) 56% (14) 20% (5)
+The state office is not responsive to my needs.

+The state office is responsive to my needs.

+The state office is responsive to my needs.

+needs.

+The state office is responsive to my needs.

+responsive to my needs.

-- 3. If you could improve one thing about the state office, what would it be? - ♦ County-focused leadership, more one-on-one with state office staff
+3. If you could improve one thing about the state office, what would it be?

-- More candid conversation, be mindful of communication tactics and timeliness - ♦ Grant funding, corporate partnerships for major funding statewide - Developing funding opportunities for smaller counties - ♦ Streamlining some accounting practices and finance procedures - ♦ Orientation for new ED's - ♦ Simplification of data input and model codes - ♦ Create a "Tips and Tools" for ED's to implement best practices
+- County-focused leadership, more one-on-one with state office staff - More candid conversation, be mindful of communication tactics and timeliness - Grant funding, corporate partnerships for major funding statewide - Developing funding opportunities for smaller counties - Streamlining some accounting practices and finance procedures - Orientation for new ED's - Simplification of data input and model codes - Create a "Tips and Tools" for ED's to implement best practices